UWFCyberNauts/presentations/Semesters/Spring2018/automated_backups/presentation.md

 This presentation consists of writing a backup script and understanding how it works.
 The relevant help pages for this presentation are:
 * bash(1) man page.
-Notably the section on time and date fields
+Notably the pipelines segment in the shell grammer section.
 * getopts(1) man page.
 Notably the example section
 * tar(1) man page.
 Notably the option syles secion
 * find(1) man page.
 Notably printf in the actions section and -type in the tests section